tingerrr/masters-thesis/src/de/chapters/2-t4gl.typ

 Nach der Analyse wird das Script in eine Sequenz von _Microsteps_ (Atomare Instruktionen) kompiliert.
 Im Anschluss führt des Laufzeitsystem die kompilierten _Microsteps_ aus, verwaltet Speicher und Kontextwechsel der _Microsteps_ und stellt die benötigten Systemschnittstellen zur Verfügung.

-= Scheduling
-#todo[
-  Introduce t4gl's scheduling and runtime model and how certain operations are or aren't broken into microsteps.
-  This will later be relevant for the realtime analysis of the new storage data structure.
-  Especially with regards to which steps must complete in a certian time and which don't.
-  Maybe include the figure from the wiki explaining the execution model und how latencies introduced by longrunning instructions can break the real time constraints.
-]

 = Echtzeitanforderungen <sec:realtime>
 Je nach Anwendungsfall werden an das T4gl-Laufzeitsystem Echtzeitanforderungen gestellt.